Dual solid kernels offer more possibilities

 Flexibility throughout the work

 Work freely with both ACIS and Parasolid in the same file.
-If an operation fails with one core, you can easily switch to the other and solve it instantly.
+If an operation fails with one kernel, you can easily switch to the other and solve it instantly.
 This gives you more control and a smoother workflow.

 Export in the right format to the customer

-Learn more about dual-kernel technology in our support blog
+Learn more about dual kernel technology in our support blog

 In the support blog, you can read about how the system "under the hood" often fixes complex geometry automatically and what you can do when faced with topological challenges like non-manifolds.
-A perfect immersion for those who want to understand the power behind the tool - and use it to its fullest.
+A perfect immersion for those who want to understand the power behind the tool - and use it to the fullest.

 Read the full post here